Advance Health Care Directives and Living Wills

 Once you have completed your advance directive, it may be necessary to have it notarized depending on who witnesses your signature—follow the instructions on the document in accordance with your state laws.
 Providing many trusted individuals with copies of your advance directive will insure that your health care wishes are met in the event that you cannot express your wishes for yourself.

-Keep the original copy of the Advance Health Care Directive yourself in a place that can easily be found, and give copies to:
+Keep the original copy of the advance directive yourself in a place that can easily be found, and give copies to:

 - Your chosen health care proxy (with directions on where to find the original)